Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 DiscountProperty.SetComputedValue(xDiscount, SpecialOfferProperty);
 ```

-If your computed property is part of a data list object, then your expression can have a `DataRow` as a last argument to allow retrieving values of other properties from the same row, e.g. `Expression<Func<EnumProperty, DataRow, object>>`.
+If your computed property is part of a data list object, then your expression can have a `DataRow` as the last argument to allow retrieving values of other properties from the same row, e.g. `Expression<Func<EnumProperty, DataRow, object>>`.
 You'd still pass the same parameters to the `SetComputedValue` method though, i.e. without passing an instance of the row, as it's provided automatically.

 :::tip
 Your expression can also use regular properties of any objects that implement the standard `INotifyPropertyChanged` interface, and the computed value will be automatically updated when the values of such properties change.
 :::

 When the calculation is not trivial, especially with all the handling of possible `null` values, then your expression can become unwieldy.
-In this case you can create a separate function that calculates the result from the input values, and use that function in your expression.
+In this case, you can create a separate function that calculates the result from the input values, and use that function in your expression.

-In the following example the value of the `LineTotalProperty` is calculated from the *unit price*, *discount* and the *quantity* using a separate method `GetLineTotal`, so we can just pass the parent data object to the expression, and call that function using its values, as follows.
+In the following example, the value of the `LineTotalProperty` is calculated from the *unit price*, *discount* and *quantity* using a separate method `GetLineTotal`, so we can just pass the parent data object to the expression, and call that function using its values, as follows.

 ```cs
 // computed total using a helper function